Icinga/icinga2/doc/11-icinga2-client.md

 ![Icinga 2 Windows Setup](images/icinga2-client/icinga2_windows_running_service.png)

 The Icinga 2 configuration is located inside the `C:\ProgramData\icinga2` directory.
-If you click `Examine Config` in the setup wizard running it will open a new explorer window.
+If you click `Examine Config` in the setup wizard, it will open a new explorer window.

 ![Icinga 2 Windows Setup](images/icinga2-client/icinga2_windows_setup_wizard_examine_config.png)